Last updated on: May 29, 2026

 Annual Report on Forced and Child Labour in Supply Chains

 This Report is published pursuant to the Canadian “Fighting Against Forced Labour and Child Labour in Supply Chains Act” and sets out the steps that Medisca Pharmaceutique Inc. (“Medisca”) has taken and is continuing to take to combat forced and child labour in our business and supply chains.
-The Report covers activities for calendar year 2023 through to May 2024.
+The report covers activities undertaken during the entity’s previous financial year, from June 1, 2025 through May 31, 2026 (the “2025 Reporting Year”).

 Introduction

-Medisca is committed to complying with the requirements of the Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act, and to reporting on its efforts to identify and manage potential risks of forced and child labour.
-We have a zero tolerance of forced labour and child labour in our business and supply chains and take our responsibility to combat forced and child labour seriously.
+Medisca is committed to complying with the requirements of Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act, and to reporting on its efforts to identify and manage potential risks of forced and child labour.
+We strive to ensure that forced or child labour is not present in our business or supply chains and take our responsibility to address related risks appropriately.
 We are committed to acting ethically, with integrity and being transparent.
+Responsible sourcing is integral to Medisca’s commitment to product quality, patient safety, regulatory compliance, and long-term supply chain resilience.
+Labour rights considerations are embedded within our strategic business framework that prioritizes operational excellence and risk governance.

 Our business and supply chain